-Once complete, OBS will give you the option to configure you settings, run through and select your preferences e.g webcam, mic.
+Once complete, OBS will give you the option to configure you settings, run through and select your preferences e.g webcam, mic, theme etc.

 Stream to Twitch

-Once complete, click the ‘Multistream’ icon on the left hand side of the screen and the ‘Settings’ will appear.
+Once complete, click on the settings icon on the bottom left-hand side of the screen.
 Under ‘Settings’ click ‘Stream’ and click ‘Streaming to Twitch’.

 You may be required to add your webcam/ camera & microphone as a source if this was not configured earlier.
 Simply select the + within the source tab and add your video and audio outputs.

 Once you’re ready to go live, click the green ‘Go Live’ icon on the bottom right.
-You’ll then be able to fill in the details such as, live stream ‘Title’.
+You’ll then be able to fill in the details such as live stream ‘Title’.
 Once you’ve filled in the details accordingly, you’re ready to go Live.
-Before doing so, make sure you’ve embedded your stream into Glisser (see top of article).
+Before doing so, make sure you’ve embedded your stream into Glisser (see the top of the article).